 Charleston Gray watermelon plants were widely grown by commercial growers for four decades and remain popular among home gardeners.

 Here are some helpful tips on Charleston Gray watermelon care in the garden:

-Plant Charleston Gray watermelons directly in the garden in early summer, when the weather is consistently warm and soil temperatures have reached 70 to 90 F. (21 to 32 C.).
+Plant Charleston Gray watermelons directly in the garden in early summer, when the weather is consistently warm and soil temperatures have reached 70 to 90 degrees F. (21-32 C.).
 Alternatively, start seeds indoors three to four weeks before the last expected frost.
 Harden the seedlings for a week before transplanting them outdoors.

 Watermelons require full sunlight and rich, well-drained soil.
-Dig a generous amount of compost of well-rotted manure into the soil before planting.
+Dig a generous amount of compost or well-rotted manure into the soil before planting.
 Plant two or three melon seeds ½ inch (13 mm.) deep in mounds.
-Space the mounds 4 to 6 feet (1 to 1.5 m.) apart.
+Space the mounds 4 to 6 feet (1-1.5 m.) apart.

 Keep the soil consistently moist (but not soggy) until the melons are about the size of a tennis ball.
 Thereafter, water only when the soil is dry.
 Water with a soaker hose or drip irrigation system.
 Avoid overhead watering, if possible.
 Stop watering about a week before harvest, watering only if the plants appear wilted.
 (Keep in mind that wilting is normal on hot days.)

-Harvest Charleston Gray melons when the rinds turn a dull shade of green and the part of the melon touching the soil, previously straw yellow to greenish-white, turns creamy yellow.
+Harvest Charleston Gray melons when the rinds turn a dull shade of green and the part of the melon touching the soil, previously straw yellow to greenish white, turns creamy yellow.
 Cut melons from the vine with a sharp knife.
-Leave about an inch (2.5 cm.) of stem attached, unless you plant to use the melon immediately.
+Leave about an inch (2.5 cm.) of stem attached, unless you plan to use the melon immediately.